oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 Format for Presentation as defined in Section 5.4. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-A presentation of an SD-JWT VC MAY contain a Holder Binding JWT as described in Section 5.4.1. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+A presentation of an SD-JWT VC MAY contain a Key Binding JWT as described in Section 5.4.1. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

+When there are no selectively disclosable claims, a presentation of SD-JWT VC does not contain any Disclosures.

-### Holder Binding JWT
+### Key Binding JWT

-If the presentation of the SD-JWT VC includes a Holder Binding JWT, the following claims are used within the Holder Binding JWT:
+If the presentation of the SD-JWT VC includes a Key Binding JWT, the following claims are used within the Key Binding JWT:

 * `nonce`
     * REQUIRED.
 String value used to associate a transaction between a Verifier an a Holder, and to mitigate replay attacks.
-The value is passed through unmodified from the Verifier to the Holder Binding JWT.
+The value is passed through unmodified from the Verifier to the Key Binding JWT.
 Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
 * `aud`
     * REQUIRED.
-The intended recipient of the Holder Binding JWT which is typically the Verifier.
+The intended recipient of the Key Binding JWT which is typically the Verifier.
 See [@!RFC7519] for more information.
 * `iat`
     * REQUIRED.
-The time of issuance of the Holder Binding JWT.
+The time of issuance of the Key Binding JWT.
 See [@!RFC7519] for more information.
 * `exp`
     * OPTIONAL.
-The expiration time of the signature when the Holder Binding is no longer considered valid.
+The expiration time of the signature when the Key Binding is no longer considered valid.
 See [@!RFC7519] for more information.

-The Holder Binding JWT MAY include addtional claims which when not understood MUST be ignored.
+The Key Binding JWT MAY include addtional claims which when not understood MUST be ignored.

 ## Examples

-The following is a non-normative example of a presentation of the SD-JWT shown above including a Holder Binding JWT:
+The following is a non-normative example of a presentation of the SD-JWT shown above including a Key Binding JWT:

-<{{examples/01/combined_presentation.txt}}
+<{{examples/01/sd_jwt_presentation.txt}}

 In this presentation, the Holder provides only the Disclosure for the claim `address`.
 Other claims are not disclosed to the Verifier.

-The following example shows a presentation of a (different) SD-JWT without a Holder Binding JWT:
+The following example shows a presentation of a (different) SD-JWT without a Key Binding JWT:

-<{{examples/02/combined_presentation.txt}}
+<{{examples/02/sd_jwt_presentation.txt}}

 ## Verification and Processing {#vp-sd-jwt-verification-and-processing}